 Can you live off the State Pension?

-If you’re eligible for the full State Pension, you’ll have an annual income of just under £9,000.
+If you’re eligible for the full State Pension, you’ll have an annual income of just over £9,000.
 Research by the Pensions and Lifetime Savings Association indicated that just over £20,000 per year is needed for a ‘moderate’ retirement for an individual, in order to allow for some flexibility and a higher level of financial security, on top of a few luxuries.
 So, in order to achieve this income of £20,000 in retirement, you’ll need to have some additional provisions in place on top of your State Pension.

 Although your circumstances may mean you need less money in later life when you remove the costs of commuting, or if you manage to repay your mortgage before retirement, no matter how much you reduce your outgoings by, it’s unlikely the State Pension will be enough to live off - even if you receive the maximum amount.
 It’s therefore crucial to save into a personal pension and/or a workplace pension well in advance of retirement so that you’ll have a decent income in later life.